Emotional Reflexology Course

 Covers how emotional reflexology was developed and why it is important when working with clients that are experiencing emotional stress.

-- Covers identification of signs of emotional stress in the feet
+- identification of signs of emotional stress in the feet

-- Covers the client/therapist interview process, review reasons for completing of a Health Record and documenting a session on a Treatment Record.
+- client/therapist interview process, review reasons for completing of a Health Record and documenting a session on a Treatment Record.

 - The Nervous System